 Arteluce Tikal Table Lamp

-Materials: Round conical aluminium base.
-Glass disc.
+Materials: Round black conical aluminium base.
+Blue glass disc, frosted on the back.
 Round curved white acryl diffuser.
-Blue acrylic shell.
+Grey acrylic shell on the back.
 White painted Bakelite E27 socket.

 Height: 45 cm / 17.71”